Valaris (VAL)

 Anton Dibowitz, President and Chief Executive Officer

-Anton Dibowitz became President and Chief Executive Officer of Valaris in December 2021, after serving as interim President and CEO since September 2021.
-Prior to Valaris, he was an advisor for Seadrill Ltd. from November 2020 to March 2021, and served as its Chief Executive Officer from July 2017 to October 2020.
+Anton Dibowitz assumed the role of President and Chief Executive Officer of Valaris in December 2021, after serving as interim President and Chief Executive Officer since September 2021.
+With over two decades of experience in the drilling industry, Mr. Dibowitz previously served as Chief Executive Officer of Seadrill Ltd. from July 2017 to October 2020.
 He also held roles as Executive Vice President of Seadrill Management and Chief Commercial Officer at Seadrill.
-Before joining Seadrill, Mr. Dibowitz held various positions in tax, process reengineering, and marketing at Transocean Ltd. and Ernst & Young LLP.
-He is a Certified Public Accountant.
+Earlier in his career, he held various positions in tax, process reengineering, and marketing at Transocean Ltd. and Ernst & Young LLP.

 Chris Weber, Senior Vice President and Chief Financial Officer

-Chris Weber became the Senior Vice President and Chief Financial Officer of Valaris in August 2022.
-Previously, he served as Chief Financial Officer of LUFKIN Industries, Abaco Drilling Technologies, Halliburton, and Parker Drilling Company.
-LUFKIN Industries was acquired by Aspen Private Equity in 2018.
-He also held senior finance roles at Valaris's predecessor companies, Ensco and Pride International.
+Chris Weber became Senior Vice President and Chief Financial Officer of Valaris in August 2022.
+He previously served as Chief Financial Officer for LUFKIN Industries, Abaco Drilling Technologies, Halliburton, and Parker Drilling Company.
+Mr. Weber also held senior finance roles at Valaris's predecessor companies, Ensco and Pride International.

 Gilles Luca, Senior Vice President and Chief Operating Officer

-Gilles Luca became Senior Vice President and Chief Operating Officer of Valaris in December 2019.
-His prior roles at Ensco (a Valaris predecessor) include Senior Vice President - Operations Support, Senior Vice President - Western Hemisphere, Vice President - Business Development and Strategic Planning, Vice President - Brazil Business Unit, and General Manager - Europe and Africa.
-He also worked for Foramer Drilling and Schlumberger.
+Gilles Luca was appointed Senior Vice President and Chief Operating Officer in December 2019.
+Prior to this, he was Senior Vice President, Operations Support.
+He joined Ensco, a predecessor company, in 1997, and has held various leadership positions including Senior Vice President - Western Hemisphere, Vice President - Business Development and Strategic Planning, Vice President - Brazil Business Unit, and General Manager - Europe and Africa.

 Matt Lyne, Senior Vice President and Chief Commercial Officer

-Matt Lyne was appointed Senior Vice President and Chief Commercial Officer of Valaris in September 2022.
-He previously served as Executive Vice President, Chief Commercial and Strategy Officer of Seadrill Limited, where he spent over 12 years in various senior marketing and commercial roles.
-Before Seadrill, he held several senior operational and functional roles with Transocean Ltd. Mr. Lyne has more than 20 years of offshore drilling experience.
+Matt Lyne commenced his role as Senior Vice President and Chief Commercial Officer of Valaris in September 2022.
+Before joining Valaris, he was the Executive Vice President, Chief Commercial and Strategy Officer at Seadrill Limited, where he spent over 12 years in various senior marketing and commercial roles.
+He also held senior operational and functional roles with Transocean Ltd.

 Davor Vukadin, Senior Vice President and General Counsel

 Davor Vukadin was appointed Senior Vice President, General Counsel and Secretary in May 2022.
-Before this, he served as Associate General Counsel and Secretary, and Associate General Counsel and Assistant Secretary for Valaris.
-He joined Valaris as Senior Counsel in 2014.
-Prior to joining Valaris, Mr. Vukadin practiced corporate and securities law for thirteen years with the law firm of Norton Rose Fulbright.
+He previously served as Associate General Counsel and Secretary for Valaris, having joined the company as Senior Counsel in 2014.
+Prior to Valaris, he practiced corporate and securities law at Norton Rose Fulbright for thirteen years.

 AI Analysis | Feedback